Pablo Ruiz Picasso (1881-1973) was one of the rare famous painters whose influence on art history was inarguable during his life.

 And learning about the famous painters and art history behind them?
 Explore 250 Masterpieces in Western Painting, flashcards of famous paintings from Renaissance art to Pop Art paintings.

 Take a gander at some of these art history Cards.

 Curious about nearly ALL famous paintings?

 See are we!
-Join this art history blog and its community of art history fans for weekly posts about famous paintings.
+Join this blog and its community of art history fans for bi-monthly posts about famous paintings.